BraedonWooding/msal-vue/README.md

 # msal-vue

-> MSAL Layer for VueJS
+> MSAL Layer for Vue2 and Vue3

 > By Braedon Wooding